Aryna Sabalenka: Playing style

+Sabalenka is primarily known for her success on hardcourt.
+Nineteen of her twenty-two singles titles, including all four of her major titles, have been won on hardcourt, which suits her game due to its consistent bounce and fast-paced play.
+However, she is also recognised as a consistent contender in the late stages of grass and clay court tournaments.
+She has been particularly successful on faster clay courts, such as the Madrid Open, where she won the title in 2021, 2023, and 2025.
+She also reached her first major final on clay at the French Open in 2025.

+Sabalenka has become increasingly notable for her ability to win tiebreaks.
+In 2025, she set an Open Era record for most tiebreaks won by a woman in a single season, winning 22 out of 25 played.
+This included a streak of nineteen consecutive tiebreaks won between February and October.
+In 2026, Sabalenka won her twentieth consecutive tiebreak.
+While Sabalenka is known for her clutch factor in tiebreaks, she has also lost a large number of closely-contested prominent matches, such as the 2025 French Open final and 2026 Australian Open final, and holds a 22–20 (52%) record in singles finals overall.

 Sabalenka frequently accompanies her shots with loud grunting.
 She said, "Honestly, I don't even hear myself when I am playing."
 She expressed her hope that her grunting does not disturb her opponents.
 At the Australian Open in 2018, the crowd mocked her habit in a match against Ashleigh Barty.
+She is an expressive personality on court.

 Coaches

 Sabalenka had worked with Khalil Ibrahimov for two years up until early 2018.
 At this point, she began working with Swedish former professional tennis players Magnus Norman and Magnus Tideman.
 Dmitry Tursunov became her primary coach in time for the grass court season in 2018.
 Sabalenka briefly split with Tursunov after the 2019 US Open.
 Although they reunited later in the year, she made the split permanent at the end of the season.
 Sabalenka briefly worked with Dieter Kindlmann before switching coaches to her longtime hitting partner and compatriot Anton Dubrov, aged 25 at the time.
+In August 2022, Sabalenka hired biomechanics specialist Gavin MacMillan to improve on her serve.
 In 2025, Belarusian former professional tennis player and 10-time major doubles champion Max Mirnyi joined Sabalenka's coaching team as a consultant.

 As of 2025, her coaching team includes Dubrov; Mirnyi; fitness trainer Jason Stacy, a martial arts expert; and hitting partner Andrei Vasilevski.